-- Action type: type of action performed on the dataset. - Instant time: typically a timestamp (such as 20190117010349), which monotonically increases in the order of action start time. - State: current state of the instant.
+- Instant action: The type of action performed on the dataset. - Instant time: Instant time is a timestamp, such as 20190117010349, which monotonically increases in the order of the start time of actions. - State: The state of the instant.

-File Organization
+File Layout

-Hudi organizes datasets on DFS into a directory structure under a basepath.
-A dataset is broken down into partitions, which are folders containing data files for the corresponding partitions, very similar to Hive tables.
+Hudi organizes a dataset on DFS into a directory structure under a base path.
+The dataset is divided into partitions, which are folders containing data files for that partition.
+This is much like a Hive table.

-Each partition is uniquely identified by its partitionpath, which is relative to the basepath.

-Within each partition, files are organized into file groups uniquely identified by file ID.

-Each file group contains several file slices, where each slice contains a base columnar file (.parquet) produced at a certain commit/compaction instant time, along with a set of log files (.log) that contain inserts/updates to the base file since the base file was produced.
+Each partition is identified by a specific partition path, which is relative to the base path.
+In each partition, files are organized into file groups, which are uniquely identified by file IDs.
+Each file group contains multiple file slices.
+Each file slice contains a base file \.parquet, which is a columnar file generated at a certain commit or compaction instant time, and a set of \.log\ files that contain upserts to the base file since it was generated.

-Hudi adopts an MVCC design, where compaction action merges logs and base files to produce new file slices and cleaning action gets rid of unused/older file slices to reclaim space on DFS.
+Hudi works on the Multi-Version Concurrency Control (MVCC) mechanism.
+Logs and base files are compacted to produce new file slices, and unused and older file slices are cleared to reclaim space on DFS.
 Hudi provides efficient upserts by mapping a given hoodie key (record key + partition path) to a file group through an indexing mechanism.

-This mapping between record key and file group / file id never changes once the first version of a record has been written to a file.
-In short, the mapped file group contains all versions of a group of records.
+Once the first version of a record is written to a file, the mapping between the record key and the file group or file ID never changes.
+In other words, a mapped file group contains all versions of a group of records.